kirti-singla123/AIVA-Local-AI-Assistant/README.md

 gunicorn
 ```

-The `all-MiniLM-L6-v2` model is loaded by the Python application through Sentence Transformers.
+The `FastEmbed for embeddings--> BAAI/bge-small-en-v1.5` model is loaded by the Python application through Sentence Transformers.

 ---